 "I identify as Biracial or Multi-racial".

-Response options for the disability questions specified in OAR 950-030-0050 (2)(e) and (3)(b) and the SOGI questions specified in OAR 950-030-0060(3), (5) and (8), in addition to the response options listed in subsection (4)(a) of this rule, must also include the response option "I do not know what this question is asking".
+Response options for the disability questions specified in OAR 950-030-0050 (2)(e) and (3)(b); the SOGI questions specified in OAR 950-030-0060(3), (5) and (8); and the name question specified in 950-030-0070 (1)(d), in addition to the response options listed in subsection (5)(a) of this rule, must also include the response option "I do not know what this question is asking".

-(5) When the race, ethnicity, signed, written or spoken language, disability, sexual orientation or gender identity of an individual is required by federal law and an individual is unable or unwilling to self-report, this information must be recorded by the requestor as "staff determined" combined with the "unknown" category for state level analysis.
+When the race, ethnicity, signed, written or spoken language, disability, sexual orientation or gender identity of an individual is required by federal law and an individual is unable or unwilling to self-report, this information must be recorded by the requestor as "staff determined" combined with the "unknown" category for state level analysis.